nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 3a.
 User does not see any appointments as there are no appointments scheduled on that day Use case ends.

+* 3b.
+The given date is invalid (wrong date format).
+    * 3b1.
+WellNUS shows an error message.
+        * Use case resumes from step 1.

 ### 6.4 Non-Functional Requirements
 1. Cross-Platform Compatibility: